Commentary: Many comments have been posted about

 antisystema

 As ELECTRA finishes her lament, (the CHORUS OF WOMEN OF MYCENAE enter.
-The following

 lines between ELECTRA and the CHORUS are chanted responsively.)